justinthelaw/blackjack-game/README.md

 ### Assumptions

-- The Joker cards (2) are removed from the deck resulting in a standard 52-card playing deck.
+- The Joker cards (2) are removed from the deck resulting in a standard 52-card playing deck
 - The "user interface" is mainly a set of Scanners seeking user input for each step of the game - no graphical user interface needs to be implemented in console
+- The dealer is not a playable participant, and the user may only take the Player role
+- There is only 1 player (user) and 1 dealer in the game.

 ### Diagram